sjml/paper/docs/porting_todo.md

   - pdf manipulation

 idiomatic rust
-* examine error enum, figure out better ways of handling
-* look at all uses of `unwrap()` -- try to purge, switch to error matching
+* main function has repetitive boilerplate -- better way to do this?

 cli functionality burndown list
 * `build`